hansklav/Fractals-in-Oberon-07/Sierpinski-Sieve/README.md

 3. Remove the middle triangle
 4. Apply 1.…4. to the remaining triangles

-For nice ASCII art in Oberon System you will need the font Courier10.Fnt (in my repo Oberon-07).
+For nice ASCII art in Oberon System you will need the font Courier10.Fnt (in my repo Oberon-07, where you can also find In.Mod and Out.Mod).

 ![](SierStar.png)